The following advice is a general guide only and does not replace the advice of a doctor trained in travel medicine.

 Typhoid This serious bacterial infection is spread via food and water.
 Symptoms include high and slowly progressive fever, headache, a dry cough and stomach pain.
 Vaccination, recommended for all travellers spending more than a week in Myanmar and other parts of Southeast Asia, is not 100% effective so you must still be careful with what you eat and drink.

-Air pollution, particularly vehicle pollution, is an increasing problem, particularly in Yangon.
+Air pollution, particularly vehicle pollution, is an increasing problem, especially in Yangon and Mandalay.
 If you have severe respiratory problems, speak with your doctor before travelling to any heavily polluted urban centres.
-This pollution also causes minor respiratory problems, such as sinusitis, dry throat and irritated eyes.
+Air pollution also causes minor respiratory problems, such as sinusitis, dry throat and irritated eyes.
 If troubled by the pollution, leave the city for a few days and get some fresh air.

 Divers and surfers should seek specialised advice before they travel to ensure their medical kit contains treatment for coral cuts and tropical ear infections, as well as the standard problems.
 Divers should ensure their travel insurance covers them for decompression illness.
-Have a dive medical examination before you leave your home country – there are certain medical conditions that are incompatible with diving, and economic considerations may override health considerations for some dive operators in Myanmar.
+Have a dive medical examination before you leave your home country – there are certain medical conditions that are incompatible with diving.

 Rather than being overly concerned at street stalls, where food is freshly cooked to order, note that eating in restaurants is the biggest risk factor for contracting traveller's diarrhoea.
-Avoid shellfish, and food that has been sitting around in buffets.
+Avoid shellfish, and food that has been sitting around in buffets or on display for a long time.
 Peel all fruit, cook vegetables and soak salads in iodine water for at least 20 minutes.
 Eat in busy restaurants with a high turnover of customers.

 Many parts of Myanmar are hot and humid throughout the year.
 It can take up to two weeks to adapt to the hot climate.
 Swelling of the feet and ankles is common, as are muscle cramps caused by excessive sweating.
 Prevent these by avoiding dehydration and excessive activity in the heat.